cwchentw/lightweight-cms/content/howto/how-to-sort-sections-and-posts.md

 ---
-title: How to Write Sort Callbacks
+title: How to Sort Sections and Posts
-mtime: 2021/6/22
+mtime: 2021/6/26
 ---

 ## Prologue

-Pending.
+mdcms implements algorithms to sort sections and posts.

 ## Sort Posts